 Regional banks are regional drivers

 RBOs are important drivers of growth in their local economies, but have been only recently.
-In the 1980s, banks rarely had a true regional reach, in part because they were allowed to open branches only in limited geographic regions, and rarely across state lines.
+In the 1980s, banks rarely had a truly regional reach, in part because they were allowed to open branches only in limited geographic regions, and rarely across state lines.
 In fact, it wasn’t until 1994 that nationwide branching became feasible, albeit under certain restrictions and regulatory tests.
 But fast forward several years—think 2003 or so—and regional banks had become a recognized force in the industry.
-They generally grew by acquiring smaller banks or expanding into wider geographic territories, though how they functioned exactly wasn’t necessarily well understood.
-Today, regional banks as defined by the Cleveland Federal Reserve account for about 8 percent of the nation’s banking assets.
+They generally grew by acquiring smaller banks or expanding into wider geographic territories, though exactly how they functioned wasn’t necessarily well understood.
+Today, regional banks, as defined by the Cleveland Federal Reserve, account for about 8 percent of the nation’s banking assets.

 On the flip side, larger regionals are more sensitive to changes in the yield curve , and the wider the spread in yields, the healthier large regional banks tend to be.
 Larger regionals appear to be managing more activities involving interest-rate risk than their smaller counterparts, probably because of their greater sophistication or access to technology.

 As the Cleveland Federal Reserve’s research progresses, RBOs’ impact on the regional economy should become even clearer.

 Yield curves track the relationship between interest rates and the maturity of US Treasury securities at a given time.
 Some look to the slope of the yield curve—the difference between the yields on short- and long-term maturity bonds—as a simple forecaster of economic growth.
 Generally, a flat curve indicates weak growth, and a steep curve indicates strong growth.